William Schull: Scientific contributions

 Another area of very active research concerned the effects of ionizing radiation in the exposed populations of Hiroshima and Nagasaki.
 In 1981, Schull and colleagues summarized thirty-four years of study on the genetic effects of the atomic bomb, followed by a series of papers on the causes of mortality of A-bomb survivors.
 Schull has revisited the subject periodically, and readjusted its conclusions whenever new or revised data became available.
 In 2003, Schull published a synopsis on the children of atomic bomb survivors.

 Schull was one of the first researchers to concentrate on the interface between stress and morbidity.
 In particular, he studied socioeconomic stress, suppressed hostility, racism, and smoking on the well being of African-American populations in and around Detroit.

 In the pregenomic era, Schull advanced many methodological innovations in genetics from the field of epidemiological statistics, through practical measures of obesity, to the methodology of paternity exclusion.
 Of particular interest, at the time was the publication in 1967 of an entire volume of the American Journal of Human Genetics dedicated to the promotion of use of computers in the field human genetics.

 In the 1980s, Schull and colleagues pioneered a survey and an in-depth study on obesity, diabetes, gallbladder disease, hypertension, and other cardiovascular and metabolic afflictions among Mexican-Americans in Starr County, Texas.

-Other studies concern the genetics of the Aymara tribe in Chile and Bolivia, radiation carcinogenesis in humans, mutations, the genetics and epidemiology of chronic diseases, acheiropodia in Brazil, the adaptation of human populations to high altitudes, the measurement of Darwinian fitness in humans, the genetic structure of human populations, the genetics of night vision, circadian heart rate rhythmicity, the genetics of mental retardation, and cancer risks.
+Other studies concern the genetics of the Aymara tribe in Chile and Bolivia, radiation carcinogenesis in humans, mutations, the genetics and epidemiology of chronic diseases, acheiropodia in Brazil, the adaptation of human populations to high altitudes, the measurement of Darwinian fitness in humans, the genetic structure of human populations, the genetics of night vision, circadian heart rate rhythmicity, the genetics of intellectual disability, and cancer risks.